cirosantilli/git-tutorial/index.md

 #config

-Allows to get and set config data.
+Allows to get and set configuration data.

-Main config files:
+Main configuration files:

-- `~/.gitconfig`: for all repos on current computer. `--global` option
+- `~/.gitconfig`: for all repos on current computer. `--global` option.

 - `.git/config`: cur repo only.
+Takes precedence over global options.

-It is a cfg file of type:
+It is a `.cfg` file of type:

     [group]
         a = b